 Learn about different firewalls to secure your WordPress sites (and servers).

 This is standard sys-admin knowledge but many people don’t know the difference or how to implement.
-So unfortunately, gimmicky “security” companies will scare naive users into buying services they don’t need.
+So unfortunately, gimmicky “security” companies get away with scaring naive users into buying services they don’t need.

 So let’s learn about firewalls so you know exactly what you need, once and for all!